List of Madonna tribute albums

 This is a list of tribute albums dedicated to American singer-songwriter Madonna.
 Since her debut in the 1980s, diverse artists have made tribute albums to the singer.
-While she is primarily a pop, dance and electronic artist, her tribute albums have been covered with a wide-range of different genres and styles, including instrumental, jazz, children's music and easy listening.
+While she is primarily a pop, dance and electronic artist, her tribute albums have been covered with a wide range of different genres and styles, including instrumental, jazz, children's music and easy listening.

 Some artists who have appeared on these albums ranging from Royal Philharmonic Orchestra, Mad'House, and Ariel Pink to The Tyde, Chapin Sisters and Lavender Diamond.
 Releases have been through major labels such as Universal Music Group and Columbia Records to independent labels such as Cleopatra Records, Cherry Red Records and Manimal Vinyl among others.

-Various of the Madonna tribute albums have been reviewed by music critics, receiving both positive or negative comments.
+Various of the Madonna tribute albums have been reviewed by music critics, receiving both positive and negative comments.
 Notable releases include to Glee: The Music, The Power of Madonna (2010), Through the Wilderness (2007) and Rockabye Baby!
 Lullaby Renditions of Madonna (2011) by the series of CDs Rockabye Baby!.
-In 2011, Paper Bag Records made a remake of her third studio album, True Blue, while Charly Records have released a series of Madonna tribute albums.
+In 2011, Paper Bag Records made a remake of her third studio album, True Blue, while Charly Records has released a series of Madonna tribute albums.
+In 2021, label Italians Do It Better, released a Madonna tribute album.
+Pitchfork commented, "The Madonna influence is baked into the Italians Do It Better label in more ways than one" (Madonna debuted the phrase "Italians Do It Better" on a T-shirt in the 1986 video for "Papa Don't Preach").